khushi-jagwani/Food-Feast/README.md

 # Food Feast
--Designed and implemented a restaurant/cafe review website that supports User Authentication, Authorization and full CRUD functionality for restaurants and reviews using Node.js and Express
+- Designed and implemented a restaurant/cafe review website that supports User Authentication, Authorization and full CRUD functionality for restaurants and reviews using Node.js and Express

--Designed and implemented MongoDB infrastructure to store reviews’ data and relevant information associated with users and sites
+- Designed and implemented MongoDB infrastructure to store reviews’ data and relevant information associated with users and sites

--Supports Image Upload using cloud services and Cluster Maps using the Mapboxgl API
+- Supports Image Upload using cloud services and Cluster Maps using the Mapboxgl API